healthykitchen101/healthykitchen101.com/kettles/reviews/cosori/cosori-glass-electric-kettle-gk172-co.md

 Cord Length: 29.5" (75.0 cm)

-The Cosori has a 29.53 inch flat power cord, which should be plenty enough for household use.
-Its three-pronged plug is typically safer than a two-pronged one by having a grounding wire.
+The Cosori has a 29.53-inch flat power cord, which should be enough for household use.
+The cord uses a two-pronged plug which is typically considered not as safe as a three-pronged one.
+Nonetheless, it should be safe since the power base has a plastic casing and not a metal one.

 Usability
 ---------